raspiblitz/raspiblitz/README.md

 *This is just a very basic shell script.
 For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

-If you are looking for something to test pay with Lightning ... why not [donate some satoshis to the RaspiBlitz development](https://tallyco.in/s/r5lx23/)?
+If you are looking for something to test payments with Lightning ... why not [donate some satoshis to RaspiBlitz development](https://tallyco.in/s/r5lx23/)?
 Thanks :)

 #### RECEIVE: Create Invoice/PaymentRequest

-Create an invoice to send to someone or a service to be payed through lightnig.
+Create an invoice for someone else to pay through lightning.

 *This is just a very basic shell script.
 For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*